scharlau/shopping_exercise_django/README.md

 Following the basic start of this repo, I saw the need to modify it for use to serve a few more situations.
 To that end it now also represents an example of working with BDD style testing using Behave, and there is a discussion about the changes made to enable authentication, which wasn't originally included.

 ## Behave added for BDD
-This adds driver directory, and features, with steps directory.
+This adds driver directory and features with steps directory.
-We can now add the testing library Behave, along with Selenium for and the appropriate web drivers for your system, which you can find at https://selenium-python.readthedocs.io/installation.html#drivers Then put the binary at driver/chromedriver in your app, as you see in the repo.
+We can now add the testing library Behave, along with Selenium and the appropriate web drivers for your system, which you can find at https://selenium-python.readthedocs.io/installation.html#drivers Then put the binary at driver/chromedriver in your app, as you see in the repo.
+If you use another Browser, you need to use another webdriver (e.g. geckodriver for Firefox) and adopt the environment.py accordingly.

 You might want to look at the documentation for Behave https://behave.readthedocs.io/en/latest/ You should look at Selenium documentation for [navigating web pages] (https://www.selenium.dev/selenium/docs/api/py/webdriver_remote/selenium.webdriver.remote.webdriver.html#module-selenium.webdriver.remote.webdriver)